Porges/Porges/content/software/on-i-j-as-iteration-variables-but-really-a-foray-into-primary-sources.md

 We mean $i (= 1) + i (= 2) + i (= 3)$, until $i = 100$, and we can calculate the answer as $1 + 2 + 3 + 4 + \cdots = 5050$.
 So where did this notation itself come from?

-The standard work on the history of mathematical notations is _A History of Mathematical Notations_ by Florian Cajori.^[Unfortunately, only [the first volume](http://www.archive.org/details/historyofmathema031756mbp) appears to be readily available online.
-You can see [some of the second volume](http://books.google.co.nz/books?id=bT5suOONXlgC) on Google Books.]
-He states that Σ was first used by Euler, in his [_Institutiones calculi differentialis_](http://books.google.co.nz/books?id=sYE_AAAAcAAJ) (1755).
+The standard work on the history of mathematical notations is _A History of Mathematical Notations_ by Florian Cajori.[^3] He states that Σ was first used by Euler, in his [_Institutiones calculi differentialis_](http://books.google.co.nz/books?id=sYE_AAAAcAAJ) (1755).
 We can see the part in question here:

+[^3]: Unfortunately, only [the first volume](http://www.archive.org/details/historyofmathema031756mbp) appears to be readily available online.
+You can see [some of the second volume](http://books.google.co.nz/books?id=bT5suOONXlgC) on Google Books.

 ![[Euler1755.png]]